 Wikipedia has a great graphic showing how this is done with 10 and 3.

 x = 10 y = 3 x ^= y y ^= x x ^= y

 On a side note, if you're using Python or Ruby you could also do something like this:

 I hope you found these optimizations/tricks mildly interesting.
 If so, in my research for other bit level tricks I found this really cool resource which is a large compilation of tricks.
 A lot of interesting stuff on there.

 As always if you have any feedback or questions feel free to drop them in the comments below or contact me privately on my contact page.
 Thanks for reading!

 My name is Max Burstein and I am a graduate of the University of Central Florida and creator of Live Dota.
 I enjoy developing large, scalable web applications and I seek to change the world.

-- david86 - Introduction to Graph Theory: Finding The Shortest Path
+- Happy Fathers Day 2016 - Introduction to Graph Theory: Finding The Shortest Path